 California Cuisine shows the ethnical diversity of the people who make up this state.
-It’s a mix of fresh ingredients, vegetables, fresh cheeses, grilled meat, fish and seafood, nuts, and an assortment of cross-cultural dishes influenced by other international cuisines: Mexican, Chinese, and European.
+It mixes fresh ingredients, vegetables, fresh cheeses, grilled meat, fish and seafood, nuts, and various cross-cultural dishes influenced by other international cuisines: Mexican, Chinese, and European.

 California Cuisine – a cultural fusion shaped by history

 Over time, California’s cultural history shaped its gastronomy.
 First, there were Native Americans, with their diet based on fruits, corn, pumpkin, and beans.
-When the Spanish arrived, they brought garlic, peppers, and olives, adding an exotic note to the way people prepared the meals.
-During the Gold Rush, a great influx of fortune seekers came to California from all over the world, bringing their own culinary traditions.
-Foods and dishes from China, Italy, and France, but also from the East Coast, merged with the existing West Coast gastronomy.
-California style of cooking began to take shape.
+When the Spanish arrived, they brought garlic, peppers, and olives, adding an exotic note to how people prepared the meals.
+During the Gold Rush, a significant influx of fortune seekers came to California from all over the world, bringing their own culinary traditions.
+Foods and dishes from China, Italy, and France, as well as from the East Coast, have merged with the existing West Coast gastronomy, and the California style of cooking began to take shape.

 READ MORE: Cannoli – a staple of Sicilian cuisine

-Later, in 1971, Alice Waters opened the famous restaurant “Chez Panisse” in Berkley, focusing on fresh and local products, organically and ecologically grown.
-It was a big difference from the traditional way of cooking, and the restaurant became a great success, first in the Bay Area and soon after in the whole state.
-That was the beginning of “California cuisine”, an internationally recognized gastronomy style, which leveled up the way people cook and eat their meals in the Golden State.
+Later, in 1971, Alice Waters opened the famous restaurant “Chez Panisse” in Berkley.
+It focused on fresh and local products, organically and ecologically grown.
+This was a big difference from the traditional way of cooking, and the restaurant became a great success, first in the Bay Area and soon after in the whole state.
+That was the beginning of “California cuisine,” an internationally recognized gastronomy style that leveled up how people cook and eat their meals in the Golden State.

-Today, eating in California provides you with a great diversity of tastes, adapted ethnic food with roots in immigrants’ home kitchens, and fusion dishes with a focus on freshly prepared local ingredients and constant innovation.
+Today, eating in California offers a great diversity of tastes, adapted ethnic food with roots in immigrants’ home kitchens, and fusion dishes focusing on freshly prepared local ingredients and constant innovation.

 Typical dishes in California